Code-the-Dream-School/node-essentials-pieces/express-concepts.md

 app.use("/customers", customerAuth, customerRouter)
 ```

-The customerMiddleware function might check if the customer is logged in, return a 401 if not, but if so call next, so that processing would pass to the customerRouter.
+The customerMiddleware function might check if the customer is logged in.
+If not, it could send a response with a 401 status code, possibly with an error message in the body.
+If a customer is logged in, the middleware functiom might add additional information to the req object.
+It would call next, so that processing would pass to the customerRouter.

 For each request sent to the server, there must be exactly one response.
 If no response is sent, a user might be waiting at the browser for a timeout.
 If several responses are sent for one request, Express reports an error instead of sending the second one.